TheTechnobear/Eigenharp/plugins/plg_oscpad/README.txt

 c) Install plugin into EigenD. under /usr/pi/release-2.0.74-stable/plugins/Eigenlabs/   (or you can add to your path if you know how ;)) cd /usr/pi/release-2.0.74-stable/plugins/Eigenlabs/ tar xvf ~/Downloads/plg_oscpad.tar
-d) start EigenD, and in workbench create a new 'osc input' agent, and connect it to the keyboard (or probably a keygroup too, but not tried that ;))
+d) start EigenD, and in workbench create a new 'osc pad' agent, and connect it to the keyboard (or probably a keygroup too, but not tried that ;))

 press keys on your pico (etc) to record/launch clips.